-Over/Under-Voltage Protection (OVP/UVP)
+Over Voltage Protection (OVP)

-NB671 monitors a resistor divided feedback voltage to detect over and under voltage.
+MP8765 monitors a resistor divided feedback voltage to detect over voltage.
 When the feedback voltage becomes higher than 115% of the target voltage, the controller will enter Dynamic Regulation Period.
-During this period, the LS will off when the LS current goes to -1A, this will then discharge the output and try to keep it within the normal range.
-If the dynamic regulation can not limit the increasing of the Vo, once the feedback voltage becomes higher than 130% of the feedback voltage, the OVP comparator output goes high and the circuit latches as the high-side MOSFET driver OFF and the low-side MOSFET turns on acting as an -1A current source.
+During this period, the LS is on until the LS current goes to -2.5A, this will then discharge the output and try to keep it within the normal range.
+Part will exit this regulation period when feedback voltage is decreased to below 105% of the reference voltage.
+If the dynamic regulation can not limit the increasing of the Vout, once the feedback voltage becomes higher than 130% of the feedback voltage, the HS turns off and the LS works at saturated mode as a current source to discharge the output.
+This state will keep on until the feedback voltage drops to below 115% of the reference voltage.